steve-ly/Uni-Projects/README.md

 - Helped with assimalating the electrical components and software for the final design
 - Troubleshooting and testing of the final product
 ![Final design image](https://github.com/steve-ly/Uni-Projects/blob/main/thesis-part/final.jpg)

+### Robot Design
+For this project, it was divided into 4 separate parts, ABC were down by me individually while D was a group project where we had to decide whose parts we would use to combine into 1 singular code base.
+While all 3 parts used were mine, I did not contribute to the refactoring and combination.
+Additionally, D also included extra functionality.
+This project comprised of python, c++ and webots.
+Part A: